-Credit risk is the risk of loss associated with counterparty's inability to fulfill its payment obligations.
-One of the primary sources of credit risk to the Company is in connection with trading activity by clients in the Canaccord Genuity Wealth Management business segment and private client margin accounts.
+Credit risk is the risk of loss associated with a counterparty's inability to fulfill its payment obligations.
+The primary source for credit risk to Canaccord Genuity Group is in connection with trading activity by clients in the Canaccord Genuity Wealth Management business segment and private client margin accounts.
 In order to minimize financial exposure in this area, the Company applies certain credit standards and conducts financial reviews with respect to clients and new accounts.

 The Company provides financing to clients by way of margin lending.
-In a margin-based transaction, the Company extends credit for a portion of the market value of a securities transaction in a client's account, up to certain limits.
-Margin loans are collateralized by securities in the client's account.
+In margin-based lending, the Company extends credit for a portion of the market value of the securities in a client's account, up to certain limits.
+The margin loans are collateralized by those securities in the client's account.
 In connection with this lending activity, the Company faces a risk of financial loss in the event that a client fails to meet a margin call if market prices for securities held as collateral decline and if the Company is unable to recover sufficient value from the collateral held.
-For margin lending purposes, the Company has established limits that are generally more restrictive than those required by applicable regulatory policies.
+For margin lending purposes, the Company has established risk-based limits that are generally more restrictive than those required by applicable regulatory policies.
 In addition, the Company has established limits to how much it will lend against an individual security or group of securities in a single sector so as to limit credit concentration risk.

 The extension of credit via margin lending is overseen by the firm's Credit Committee.
-This committee meets regularly to review and discuss the firm's credit risks, including large individual loans, collateral quality and concentration risk.
-This committee also meets, as required, to discuss any new loan arrangements proposed by senior management.
+The Credit Committee meets regularly to review and discuss the firm's credit risks, including large individual loans, collateral quality, loan coverage ratio and concentration risk.
+The Credit Committee will also meet, as required, to discuss any new loan arrangements proposed by senior management.

 The Company also faces a risk of financial loss with respect to trading activity by clients if such trading results in overdue or unpaid amounts in under-secured cash accounts.
-The Company has developed a number of controls within its automated trade order management system to ensure that trading for individual clients is done in accordance with customized limits and risk parameters.
+The Company has developed a number of controls within its automated trade order management system to ensure that trading by individual account and advisor is done in accordance with customized limits and risk parameters.

 The Company is engaged in various trading and brokerage activities whose counterparties primarily include broker dealers, banks, clearing agents, exchanges, financial intermediaries and other financial institutions.
-These activities include agency trading, securities borrowing and lending, and entering into repurchase agreements and reverse repurchase agreements.
-In the event that counterparties do not fulfill their obligations, the Company may be exposed to losses.
-The risk of default depends on the creditworthiness of the counterparty.
-The Company manages this risk by imposing and monitoring individual and aggregate position limits within each business segment for each counterparty, conducting regular credit reviews of financial counterparties, reviewing security and loan concentrations, holding and marking to market collateral on certain transactions, and conducting business through clearing organizations that guarantee performance.
+These activities include agency and principal trading, securities borrowing and lending, and entering into repurchase agreements and reverse repurchase agreements.
+In the event that counterparties do not fulfill their obligations, the Company may be exposed to risk.
+The risk of default depends on the creditworthiness of the counterparty and/or the issuer of the instrument.
+The Company manages this risk by imposing and monitoring individual and aggregate trading and position limits within each business segment, for each counterparty, conducting regular credit reviews of financial counterparties, reviewing security and loan concentrations, holding and marking to market collateral on certain transactions, and conducting business through clearing organizations that guarantee performance.

-The Company records a provision for bad debts in general and administrative expenses.
+The Company records a provision for bad debts in general and administrative expense.
 Any actual losses arising from or associated with client trading activity as described above are charged to this provision.
-Historically, this provision has been sufficient to cover actual losses.
+Historically, this provision has been sufficient to cover actual losses